-Upon completion of this offering, our total amount of authorized capital stock will be 250,000,000 shares of common stock, \$0.01 par value per share, and 5,000,000 shares of preferred stock, \$0.01 par value per share.
-Upon completion of the offering, 50,000,000 shares of common stock and no shares of preferred stock will be issued and outstanding.
+Upon completion of this offering, our total amount of authorized capital stock will be \$0.01 par value per share.
+Upon completion of the offering, shares of common stock and no shares of preferred stock will be issued and outstanding.
 The discussion set forth below describes the most important terms of our capital stock, certificate of incorporation and by-laws as will be in effect upon completion of this offering.
 Because it is only a summary, it does not contain all the information that may be important to you.
-For a complete description you should refer to our certificate of incorporation and bylaws, copies of which have been filed as exhibits to the registration statement of which this prospectus is a part, and to the applicable provisions of the Delaware General Corporation Law.
+For a complete description you should refer to our certificate of incorporation and by-laws, copies of which have been filed as exhibits to the registration statement of which this prospectus is a part, and to the applicable provisions of the Delaware General Corporation Law.